2Cautions in the Use of Aids to Navigation

 1.Mariners are cautioned not to rely solely on buoys for navigation purposes.
 Navigation should be by bearings or angles from fixed aids on shore or other charted landmarks and by sounding or through the use of satellite or radio-navigation systems, whenever possible.

 2.Most aids to navigation are not under continuous observation and mariners should be aware that failures and displacements do occur.
-The Canadian Coast Guard does not guarantee that all aids to navigation will operate as advertised and in the positions advertised at all times.
-Mariners observing aids to navigation out of operation, out of position, damaged or missing are responsible for reporting such problems to the nearest Canadian Coast Guard Marine Communication and Traffic Services Centre on VHF Ch.
-16 immediately or to the closest Canadian Coast Guard office.
+The Canadian Coast Guard does not guarantee that all aids to navigation will operate as advertised or in the positions advertised, at all times.
+Mariners observing aids to navigation not operating, out of position, operating at reduced service, showing improper characteristics, damaged or missing are responsible for reporting such problems to the nearest Canadian Coast Guard Marine Communications and Traffic Services Centre immediately or to the closest Canadian Coast Guard office.

-3.Aids to navigation are subject to damage, failure and dislocation.
-This may be caused by ice, storms, vessel strikes and power failures.
+3.Aids to navigation are subject to damage, failure and moving off position, which may be caused by ice, storms, vessel strikes, and power failures.
 Ice and storm damage may be widespread and require considerable time to repair.
-Isolated damage may exist for a long time without being discovered and reported.
+Damage to an isolated aid may exist for a long time without being discovered and reported.
 Floating aids and pier lights in or near the water which are exposed to particularly rigorous strain during ice movement are at the greatest risk of damage.

 4.Mariners are cautioned that aids to navigation may fail to exhibit their advertised characteristics.
-Lights may be extinguished or aural signals may not function due to ice, collisions, mechanical failure and, in the case of bell and whistle buoys, calm water.
+Lights may be extinguished or appear at a reduced intensity and audible signals may not function due to ice, collisions, mechanical failure, and, in the case of bell and whistle buoys, calm water.
 The shape of an aid to navigation may be altered by ice formation or damage.
-The colour of an aid to navigation may be altered by freezing spray, marine growth or fouling by birds.
+The colour of an aid to navigation may be altered by freezing spray, marine growth, or fouling by birds.
 AIS aids, transponders, or shore-based systems may fail, and errors may be introduced by some electronic navigation systems.

-5.The buoy positions shown on nautical charts should be considered as approximate positions.
+5.Buoy positions shown on nautical charts should be considered as approximate positions.
 There are a number of limiting factors in accurately positioning buoys and their anchors.
-These factors include prevailing atmospheric and sea conditions, tidal and current conditions, seabed conditions and the fact that buoys are moored to anchors by varying lengths of chain and may drift about their charted positions within the scope of their moorings.
+These factors include prevailing atmospheric and sea conditions, tidal and current conditions, seabed conditions, and the fact that buoys are moored to anchors by varying lengths of chain and may drift about their charted positions within the scope of their moorings.

 6.Since moving ice is liable to move buoys from their advertised positions, mariners should proceed with extreme caution under these circumstances.

-7.Mariners are reminded that because of differences in horizontal datum (i.e. NAD 27, NAD 83), grids of charts of an area may vary from one chart to another.
+7.Mariners are reminded that because of differences in horizontal datum (i.e. NAD 27, NAD 83, WGS84), grids on charts of an area may vary from one chart to another.
 When plotting the positions of aids to navigation by the latitude and longitude method, the results should be checked against other available information.

-8.In some instances, it is necessary to establish a buoy in close proximity to or on a navigational hazard (e.g. shoal, reef or ledge, etc.).
-In these instances, the buoy symbol may be off-set slightly on the chart in the direction of the preferred navigable water so that the existing hazard depicted on the chart will not be overprinted by the buoy symbol.
-Such off-sets will be indicated on the chart by means of an arrow.
+8.In some instances, it is necessary to establish a buoy in close proximity to or on a navigational hazard (e.g. shoal, reef or ledge).
+In these instances, the buoy symbol may be slightly offset on the chart in the direction of the preferred navigable water so that the existing hazard depicted on the chart will not be overprinted by the buoy symbol.
+Such offsets will be indicated on the chart by means of an arrow.

-9.Mariners are cautioned not to navigate too closely to a buoy and risk collision with it, its mooring or with the underwater obstruction which it marks.
+9.Mariners are cautioned not to navigate too closely to a buoy and risk a collision with it, its mooring, or with the underwater obstruction which it marks.

 10.Many lights are equipped with sun switches.
-These lights, both on shore and on most buoys, are unlit between sunrise and sunset.
-Mariners unable to see these lights during the daylight hours should not assume that the equipment is malfunctioning.
+These lights, both on shore and on most buoys, may be unlit between sunrise and sunset.
+Mariners unable to see these lights during daylight hours should not assume that the equipment is malfunctioning.

 (a)The distance to a light cannot be reliably estimated from its apparent brightness.